gurtejtalwar/its-python/FastAPI/WebSockets/README.md

 ## WebSockets

-WebSocket is a communication protocol that provides full-duplex communication channels over a single, long-lived connection.
+WebSocket is a cross-platform communication protocol between a server and client, that enables bi-directional communication channels over a single, long-lived TCP connection.
 Unlike traditional HTTP, which follows a request-response model, WebSockets enable real-time, bidirectional communication between clients and servers.

 Key features of WebSockets: